Skip to main content

 return { entry, params }

 The constants live at the top of src/decoders/index.js: MAX_NESTED_DEPTH = 3 and MAX_NESTED_BYTES = 65_536.
-The second one matters more than people expect.
-Without a byte budget, a malicious payload can hand you a recursively-nested blob that fits within the depth limit but expands to more bytes than you can afford to keep in memory.
-The budget is accumulated across the whole tree, not per node.
+The byte budget matters more than the depth cap.
+A nested blob can stay under depth 3 and still expand past anything you want in memory.
+The budget threads through the whole tree as a shared accumulator, not per node.

 The Gnosis MultiSend payload isn't ABI.
 Its layout, per operation, is: